Geta/EpiCategories/README.md

 ## How to use
 Start by creating a category content type that inherits from CategoryData.
-Note that CategoryData is included with the project, there is no need to create your own.
-You can have multiple.
+You can have multiple if you need.
+Note that CategoryData is included in the package, there is no need to create your own.

 	[ContentType]
 	public class BasicCategory : CategoryData